juniior-juf/expenses-personal/README.md

-# expenses
+# Personal Expenses

-A new Flutter project.
+This is a simple application developed using Flutter framework.

 ## Getting Started